Manyaj123/Container_project/README.md

 # Container_project
-We developed this microservices architecture using kubernetes and other tools.
+We developed this microservices architecture using Python, Kubernetes, RabbitMQ, MongoDB, and MySQL.